LibrePhotos/librephotos/apps/docs/_posts/user_guide/0000-02-01-first_steps.md

   - Any user can change their own Nextcloud endpoint, and choose a top level directory in the Nextcloud account.

 You can also enable automatic scanning of folders.
 You can read more [here]({% post_url user_guide/0000-02-02-auto_scan %}).

+## How to change your scan directory

+Click on your avatar in the top right, and go to `Admin Area`.
+On this page, it will show a list of users.
+Manually set the `Scan Directory` for the desired user.
+Only an admin can do this.

+## How to start a scan

+Click on your avatar in the top right , and go to `Library`.
+Click the green `Scan photos (file system)` button.

+## How to import photos from an exteranl NextCloud instance

+If you have a Nextcloud instance, you can also input login details for it in the `Dashboard` > `Library` page.
+Fill out the details for the Nextcloud section.
+Once logged in (the little circle next to `Nextcloud Scan Directory` will be green), you can choose a top level directory in your logged in Nextcloud account.
+Once this has been configured, you can click the blue `Scan photos (Nextcloud)` button.
+This will copy the contents of the specified Nextcloud directory ([excluding videos](https://github.com/LibrePhotos/librephotos/issues/278)) to the local filesystem.